 WHAT YOU SHOULD KNOW:

-You may need to rest in bed, lying on your left side most of the time.
-Avoid heavy work such as lifting to prevent premature labor or delivery.
+You may need to rest in bed on your left side most of the time.
+This will help prevent premature labor or delivery.

 Do not smoke: